dbsima/founded-in-romania/README.md

 ## Features
   1. Shows the first page with the list of startups.
-  2. Shows an about page about the country of the startups.
+  2. Shows an about page for the origin country of the startups.
   3. Has a backoffice to ease the management of the database.
+  4. Register new companies with a Typeform form

 ## Technologies